tsurumeso/chainer-grad-cam/README.md

 Chainer implementation of Grad-CAM [1].
 Grad-CAM can localize and highlight important region in the image for predicting the concept without changing the model architecture.
-Currently, this implementation supports AlexNet, VGGNet or ResNet to generate CAM images.
+Currently, this implementation supports AlexNet, VGGNet and ResNet.

 ## Summary